Elephant Bill Public Hearing

 The February 13th public hearing on S.1706, An Act Relating to the Treatment of Elephants, was well attended; thank you to all of the animal advocates who testified in support of this important legislation, including sponsor, Senator Hedlund, and co-sponsor, Representative Ehrlich.

 This moderate legislation would restrict chaining and the use of the bullhook to train and punish elephants.
 Circus elephants are typically chained for about 20 hours a day, which causes stress, frustration, and stereotypic behaviors, as well as injuries to their feet, legs, and joints.
 The bullhook is a heavy club with a sharp hook and pointed poker at the end that can easily inflict pain and injury.
 Trainers often use the hook in the tender spots on an elephant’s body to establish human dominance; elephants know that refusal to obey a bullhook-wielding trainer’s commands will result in severe punishment.
-For more information, and to take action on this legislation, see www.mspca.org/elephantbill.
+For more information, and to take action on this legislation in the current session, see www.mspca.org/elephantbill.

 At the hearing, several people testified about Ringling Bros. training baby elephants with bullhooks and restraints; the photo gallery of the training sessions was provided by Sam Haddock, a Ringling elephant trainer, and published in the Washington Post.
 More recent media coverage includes articles, "The Cruelest Show on Earth" and "Ringling Brothers Agree To USDA Fine For Allegedly Violating Animal Welfare Act".
 If you missed her testimony yesterday, you should watch pre-hearing footage of Sophia Smith, a 12 year old who testified for the elephants and talked about how she and her friends won’t attend circuses with exotic animals because they do not want to support the cruelty involved.
 There was also a discussion of footage obtained by people who attend the circus, such as this video of circus cruelty in Lanesboro, MA in June, 2011.